 Today we celebrate the black cat in photography.
-Looking ahead, 17th of August is known as known as Black Cat Appreciation Day and in these photos you can see the challenges and the joys of capturing black fur and how natural light is your friend when you try.
+The black cat pictures you can see here showcase the challenges and the joys of capturing black fur and how natural light is your friend when you try.

 Let me introduce you to some of my favourite black cat images selected from the Dash Kitten collection.
 Several were taken by me at home and others were photographed at Neko Ngeru Cat Cafe.
 All will, I hope, indulge your love in all things feline and black.

 Lucky Black Cats?